adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-02-12-slotting-into-preact.md

 Using the component life-cycle method `shouldComponentUpdate` lets you control when changes occur.

+Then when you do need to update then it's best to:

 #### Blow it away

 If an update does need to occur then it is best to rerender the entire component rather than try and update the child elements.